IvanPartsunev/IvanPartsunev/README.md

 - 👋 Hi, I’m @IvanPartsunev
-- 👀 I’m interested in programing :)
+- 👀 I’m interested in programing.
-- 🌱 I’m currently learning Python, JS and hopefully React and Doker soon :)
+- 🌱 I’m currently learning data engineering.
-- 💞️ I’m looking to collaborate on every thing interesting on my level ofc. :)
+- 💞️ I’m looking to collaborate on every thing interesting.
 - 📫 How to reach me?
-I'm not hiding!
-Here ofc.
+I'm not hiding! :)
-- ⚡ Fun fact: I can be really funny :)

 <!---
 IvanPartsunev/IvanPartsunev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.